 I'm reading Kief Morris' book, Infrastructure as Code, and early on he refers to Python, lumped together with Bash, Perl, PowerShell and Ruby, as a general-purpose scripting language.
 While many developers (including myself) use Python to script things, I would conclude that, in general, Python is not a scripting language.

-Some years ago, when I was primarily writing web projects in PHP and general purpose, desktop applications in Java, a developer buddy of mine suggested I learn a scripting language.
-We chatted about a few ways to write scripts and how valuable it is having an all-purpose tool for doing utility scripting.
-At the time, I was mostly working on Windows, so batch scripting came up.
-And similarly, since many of our servers were running some flavor of Linux, bash scripting came up, as well.
+Some years ago, a colleague recommended an all-purpose tool for doing utility scripting.
+At the time, I was mostly working on Windows, so batch was an obvious choice.
+And similarly, since many of our servers were running some flavor of Linux, bash scripting was good too.
 At that time, I decided to learn bash, because I knew I was going to be working primarily in the Linux/Unix environment moving forward.

 The way in which I use bash follows a common theme: I find myself needing to automate some task, and often it needs to run on a Linux system.
 This "script" should also be callable without human intervention, eg, started by another program or script.
 I might need to transfer data between servers; I might need to parse a test file and output to another file; I might need to automate system administration tasks.
 So what do I do?
 I open vim and start typing commands.
 It's so easy, and it's so intuitive, that it fits right in.
 I'm already performing many of these tasks manually in the terminal, so why not just collect them into a file for use later on...